timvgaming/linux-wine-everquest/installing-everquest-linux-mint-wine.md

 - This containment step prevents full screen rendering during DirectX initialization and avoids display mode switching while EverQuest establishes its video state.

-8. Install wine-mono: **(eq1 x 1)**
+8. Install wine-mono: **(eq1 x 1)** Wine-Mono is Wine’s open-source replacement for Microsoft’s .NET Framework.
+The EQAscendant patcher is a .NET application.

 ```bash
 WINEPREFIX=~/Games/EQAscendant/eq1 wine msiexec /i ~/Downloads/wine-mono-11.0.0-x86.msi
 ```

-- Wine Mono is Wine’s open-source replacement for Microsoft’s .NET Framework.
-The EQAscendant patcher is a .NET application.
+- Success is indicated by the wine desktop being visible for a few seconds and terminal returning to the command prompt.

 9. Launch the EQAscendant patcher, which will in turn launch EverQuest: